georgeleve/georgeleve/README.md

 - 💬 Ask me about anything you want, I will try to answer even though I don't have all the answers
 - 📫 How to reach me: leventopoulos.george@gmail.com
 - ⚡ Fun fact: I like cooking
+-->

+### About me

+I study Computer Science at the University of Crete

+### What do I do for fun?
+- Travelling, Cooking, Gym